 concerns related to a staff member in student affairs that cannot be resolved

-the two parties should be discussed with the respective director or dean
+between the two parties should be discussed with the respective director

 - Should the concern be related to the director or dean of the unit, the

 grievance would be filed with the Vice President and Chief Student Affairs

 - In circumstance number 1, if appropriate relief is not forthcoming, the